yesko-gd/godot-custom/README.md

 ## Image

-I've also removed the warning in the first few lines of `Image.load_from_file()` because they're annoying me.
+I've also removed the warning in the first few lines of `Image.load_from_file()` because it's annoying me.